jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I think you do understand all this.
 So, act three comes down to one simple question.
 Do you want to be a player god?
 That's a choice you have to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids will live even unhappier lives as the burden of transforming society falls on their shoulders.

 Here are two stories to help you decide.
-One to make you realize how powerful Main Street will be in the Internet Age, versus the soul-crushing regret we'll have if we don't step away from the Industrial Age soon.
+One to make you realize how powerful Main Street will be in the Internet Age, versus the soul-crushing regret we'll have if we don't running our society on old ideological fumes.

 ## Option 1 - Player God